goyek/goyek/README.md

 Parameters must first be registered via [`func (*Taskflow) ConfigureValue`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.ConfigureValue), or one of the provided methods like `ConfigureString`.

 After registration, tasks need to specify which parameters they will read.
-Do this by assigning the `RegisteredParameter` from the registration result to the [`Task Parameters`](https://pkg.go.dev/github.com/pellared/taskflow#Task.Parameters) field.
+Do this by assigning the [`RegisteredParameter`](https://pkg.go.dev/github.com/pellared/taskflow#RegisteredParameter) from the registration result to the [`Task.Parameters`](https://pkg.go.dev/github.com/pellared/taskflow#Task.Parameters) field.
 If a task tries to retrieve the value from an unregistered parameter, the task will fail.

 When registration is done, the task's command can retrieve the parameter value using `Get(*TF)` from the respective `RegisteredParameter`, returned from the registration call during the task's `Command` execution.

 See `examples/string-param/main.go` for a full parameter example.

-Tasks cannot be registered with unknown parameters.
 Taskflow will fail execution if there are unused parameters.

 ### Task runner